conda/infrastructure/templates/HOW_WE_USE_GITHUB.md

 maintainers can make an informed decision about the appropriate resolution schedule.

-Issues will remain in the ["Sorting" tab][project-sorting] as long as the issue is in an investigatory phase (_e.g._, querying the user for more details, asking the user to attempt other workarounds, other debugging efforts, etc.) and are likely to remain in this state the longest, but should still be progressing over the course of 1-2 weeks.
+Issues can remain in this investigatory phase (_e.g._, querying the user for more details, asking the user to attempt other workarounds, other debugging efforts, etc.) and are likely to remain in this state the longest, but should still be progressing over the course of 1-2 weeks.

 For more information on the sorting process, see [Issue Sorting Procedures](#issue-sorting-procedures).

-### When do items move out of the "Sorting" tab?
+### When are items added to the Roadmap Board?

-Items move out of the ["Sorting" tab][project-sorting] once the investigatory phase described in [What is done about the issues in the "Sorting" tab?](#what-is-done-about-the-issues-in-the-sorting-tab) has concluded and the core maintainer has enough information to make a decision about the appropriate resolution schedule for the issue.
-The additional tabs in the project board that the issues can be moved to include the following:
+Items are added to the [Refinement tab of the Roadmap Board][project-refinement] once sorting has concluded and the core maintainer has enough information to make a decision about the appropriate resolution schedule for the issue.

-- **"Support"** - Any issue in the ["Support" tab of the Planning board][project-support] is a request for support and is not a feature request or a bug report.
-Add the [[ repo.html_url ]]/labels/type%3A%3Asupport label to move an issue to this tab.
-- **"Refinement"** - The issue has revealed a bug or feature request.
-We have collected enough details to understand the problem/request and to reproduce it on our own.
-These issues have been moved into the [Refinement tab of the Planning board][project-refinement] for clarifying what technical work needs to be performed and for estimating effort using story pointing.
-Change the status to Refinement🃏.
-- **"Closed"** - The issue was closed due to being a duplicate, being redirected to a different project, was a user error, a question that has been resolved, etc.
+Issues that are not accepted for planned work are closed instead (_e.g._ duplicates, redirects, user errors, resolved support questions, etc.).

 ### Where do work issues go after being sorted?

-Once issues are accepted to be worked on, they will be moved to the ["Refinement" tab of the Planning board][project-refinement].
-Once an issue has been prioritized for a sprint, the issues will be moved to the ["Current Sprint" tab of the Planning board][project-current-sprint] and then closed once the work is complete.
+Once issues are accepted for work, they are added to the ["Refinement" tab of the Roadmap Board][project-refinement].
+After refinement and prioritization, issues move to the Backlog view and then to ["Current Sprint"][project-current-sprint] when actively being worked.
+Issues are closed once the work is complete.

 ### What is the purpose of having a "Backlog"?

-Issues are "backlogged" when they have been sorted but have not yet planned to be completed in a sprint through assigning an iteration.
+Issues are "backlogged" when they have been accepted and refined but are not yet planned into the current sprint.

 ### What automation procedures are currently in place?